 Ok, we might not have done that, but I sure did.

-And with the advent of social media and video technologies, these are the moments that go viral on YouTube, Facebook and Twitter, much to our chagrin.
+With social media and video technologies, these moments go viral on YouTube, Facebook, and Twitter, much to our chagrin.

 So what’s happening in those moments?